Spirituality

 Many years ago I went through a severe crisis of faith, which crept up on me as I tried to hold together my adoration for my own daughters and my lingering horror at the accounts and photographs from the Rwandan genocide that had been brought back by my World Vision colleagues.
 With the arrival of my own small children, it hit me in a deeply personal way that that I lived in a world where it was only an accident of history and geography that meant that it wasn’t them in some of those photographs.
 I found that I could, at a pinch, bend my mind to believe in an omni-everything god that would allow such things to happen to my children, and other people’s children, but I struggled to love such a god.
 My faith was all pretty intellectual and it was crumbling.

 What to do?
 I thought I was becoming an atheist.
 Not a bad thing necessarily – there are plenty of good and admirable atheists who live out the teachings of Jesus and other great spiritual teachers far better than many Christians.
+(I’ve also come to think that the rejection of deeply inadequate, even idolatrous or blasphemous notions of “God”, as part of what looks like a journey into atheism, can be an essential part of a larger journey towards a deeper and richer relationship with the Divine).
 But, again to my surprise, I found that once much of the intellectual attachment to particular rigid doctrines and concepts turned to dust and ran through my fingers, there was still a deep spiritual core to my nature, a growing appreciation of the mystery of the universe and a strong experiential spiritual connection with God, or ‘the Divine’.
-I’ve also ditched some doctrines which I think are particularly toxic, such as the idea that God controls everything that happens in the universe in minute detail – an idea which fails to account for human free will, the inherent randomness of nature and the agency of other beings.
+I’ve also ditched some doctrines which I think are particularly toxic, such as the idea that God controls everything that happens in the universe in minute detail – an idea which fails to account for human free will, the inherent randomness of nature, and the agency of other beings.
 I think the ‘God’ of many philosophers differs substantially from the God who is the divine Ultimate Reality.
 For example, by failing to take seriously God’s gift of genuine free will in order to make possible a genuine, non-coercive love relationship, theologians have spoken in terms of God “allowing” great human evils.
-But I now agree with those who argue that God can’t simply intervene and unilaterally revoke human free will – because then it was never free.
+But I now agree with those who argue that God can’t simply intervene to unilaterally revoke human free will – because then it was never free.
 So the God who seeks a consensual freely-expressed love relationship with us is not necessarily the omni-everything God that so many philosophers teach and in whom I once believed.
 The God who is, is ‘constrained’, or rather moved, by God’s own essentially loving nature.
 God does not callously ‘allow’ atrocities.
-God seeks to persuade, to draw, to entice, and even to seduce us, but ultimately, if we are determined to act in unloving ways, God cannot over-ride our abuse of our free will, and weeps as we do so.
+God seeks to persuade, to draw, to entice, and even to seduce us.
+But ultimately, if we are determined to act in unloving ways, God cannot over-ride our abuse of our free will, and weeps as we do so.

 So what now?
 I am now in an exciting new phase of exploring the depth and breadth of spirituality and learning what I can of God’s work in other cultures and spiritual traditions.
 I think good doctrine is important, since bad doctrine is toxic and destructive.
 But I am much less concerned than I once was about intellectual doctrinal hair splitting in most areas, and much more interested in authentic spiritual practice, the lived experiences of people’s relationships with God or ‘the Divine’, and the practical and ethical implications and outworkings of those relationships.
 Economists have a concept called ‘revealed preference’.
 In short, it means that you don’t ask people what they believe their preferences to be.
 Instead, you watch what they do.
 If you take into account their constraints and opportunities, their actions reveal their preferences.
 And so it is with faith.
 Our actions, and particularly how we treat people and animals, reveal far more about our relationship with God than anything we profess to believe intellectually.
 We don’t always get it right of course, and I know I have made plenty of mistakes, particularly through my own ‘dark night of the soul’, and that I have much ‘shadow work’ to do.